Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Symptoms of Major Depression.md

 Depression is a mental health condition that lasts two weeks or more in which you feel sad, emotionally sensitive, hopeless, or uninterested in things that you usually love.

 The good news is that depression is treatable, and help is available.
-Lots of treatments can help, including therapy, self-care, and in some cases, antidepressants.
+Lots of treatments can help, including therapy and self-care.

 Are there different kinds of depression?